Performance Review: Filming

 During the suggestion box scene, Larry Wilmore envisioned Dwight as an Ed McMahon-type character, repeating everything Michael said.
 Paul Lieberstein claimed that figuring out the logistics for the conference room scene was "the heart" of the episode.
 Hardin recalled that it was extremely difficult to stay in character, due to the humorous nature of the dialogue and the cast members' reactions.
 In fact, the cast broke more than usual during filming.
 During the scene, Michael reads a suggestion from someone named Tom, who asks for better help for people with depression.
 After inquiring who this mysterious Tom is, Phyllis tells Michael that he worked in accounting until a year ago and committed suicide.
-Wilmore claimed during the DVD commentary for the episode that the writers would be bringing him back in the show's third season, in which his backstory would be explained, although this never panned out.
+Wilmore claimed during the DVD commentary for the episode that the writers would be mentioning him in the show's third season, in which his backstory would be explained, although this never panned out.
 However, during the Writer's Block Q&A session at The Office Convention in 2007, the writers, perhaps sardonically, suggested that Tom's death was the reason that Ryan was brought in as a temporary worker.
-Tom's name is briefly seen on Dwight's organization chart in the fourth season episode "Did I Stutter?", where his name is revealed to be Tom Peets.

 The Season Two DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael giving Oscar Martinez (Oscar Nunez) his performance review, Dwight giving Jim advice for his performance review, an extension of Dwight psyching himself up in the stairwell, Michael calling Jan's ex-husband and her reaction, and Michael describing the office with a confused metaphor involving organs of the body.
+Notable cut scenes include Michael giving Oscar Martinez (Oscar Nunez) his performance review, Dwight giving Jim advice for his performance review, Jim confusing Michael by questioning him about his romantic encounter with Jan using increasingly obscure and convoluted baseball metaphors for sex, Michael calling Jan's ex-husband and her reaction, Michael describing the office with a confused metaphor involving organs of the body, and an entire subplot in which Ryan pursues a mysterious trail of notes starting in the suggestion box.